strimzi/proposals/044-cluster-wide-volume-usage-quota-management.md

 `client.quota.callback.static.throttle.factor.validity.duration`.
 Where the value is an ISO8601 duration.
 Default value "PT5M", 5 minutes.

-For example if validity duration is 2 minutes then we could expect this behaviour:
+For example if validity duration is 2 minutes and throttle factor fallback is 0.0, then we could expect this behaviour:

-1. throttle factor recalculation at minute 0 succeeded, calculated throttle factor 0.6 and use it
+1. throttle factor recalculation at minute 0 succeeded, calculated throttle factor 1.0 and use it
-2. throttle factor recalculation at minute 1 failed, continue using throttle factor 0.6
+2. throttle factor recalculation at minute 1 failed, continue using throttle factor 1.0
-3. throttle factor recalculation at minute 2 failed, continue using throttle factor 0.6
+3. throttle factor recalculation at minute 2 failed, continue using throttle factor 1.0
-4. throttle factor recalculation at minute 3 failed, use throttle factor fallback of 1.0
+4. throttle factor recalculation at minute 3 failed, use throttle factor fallback of 0.0
-5. throttle factor recalculation at minute 4 succeeded, calculated throttle factor 0.6 and use it
+5. throttle factor recalculation at minute 4 succeeded, calculated throttle factor 1.0 and use it

 ## Configuration Summary